-U.S. Customs and Border Protection’s (CBP) 10+2 interim final rule became effective on 26 January 2009.
+The CBP’s 10+2 interim final rule became effective on 26 January 2009.
 The regulation requires importers and ocean carriers to electronically submit additional data to CBP for containers on board vessels destined to the U.S.

 Finally, carriers will need to provide five additional data elements for shipments consisting entirely of foreign cargo remaining on board (FROB), intended to be transported in-bond as an immediate exportation (IE), or for transportation and exportation (T&E).
-The 5 additional data elements are:
+The five additional data elements are:

 The scope of the rule

-The ENS is required by European Customs at least 24 hours prior to cargo loading onto the vessel bound for the EU at the non-EU port of loading.
+The ENS is required by European Customs at least 24 hours before cargo is loaded onto vessels bound for the EU at a non-EU port of loading.
 The European Customs Advance Manifest Rule applies to all 28 EU Member States.
-Whilst Norway, Switzerland are not EU member states they have still adopted the new EU Customs Advance Manifest Rule.
-Please note that overseas areas such as Canary Islands, Madeira, Martinique, Reunion, Guadeloupe, French Guyana and Azores are also subject to the same EU manifest rule.
+Although Norway and Switzerland are not EU member states, they have adopted the EU Customs Advance Manifest Rule.
+Please note that overseas areas such as the Canary Islands, Madeira, Martinique, Reunion, Guadeloupe, French Guyana and Azores are also subject to the same EU manifest rule.

-Safmarine will not knowingly facilitate or tolerate the carriage of wildlife or wildlife products, where trade in such wildlife or wildlife products is contrary to the Convention on International Trade in Endangered Species of Wildlife Fauna and Flora (CITES) 2 and as such illegal under international and national laws.
+Safmarine will not knowingly facilitate or tolerate the carriage of wildlife or wildlife products where trade in such wildlife or wildlife products is contrary to the Convention on International Trade in Endangered Species of Wildlife Fauna and Flora (CITES) 2, and as such illegal under international and national laws.